-As of January 1, 2015, to come to Canada as a skilled immigrant, you must use the Express Entry system.
-This is a process where you:
+To come to Canada as a skilled immigrant, you must use our Express Entry system.
+This process includes:

-- find out if you may be eligible, and if so,
+- finding out if you may be eligible

-- create a free online Express Entry profile.
+- creating a free online Express Entry profile.

 Note: Completing an online Express Entry profile or entering the pool does not guarantee that you will get an invitation to apply for permanent residence.

 Before you start

 - This is not mandatory if:

 - you got at least one year of recent work experience in Canada, or

 - your work experience is in a skilled trade (skilled manual work)